okfde/okfn.de/content/finanzierung/einnahmen.en.md

     <img src="/okf/finanzierung/transparenzranking.png" alt="transparenzranking">
 </div>

-Our projects emerge from a solution-oriented as well well idealistic approach, and are often driven by volunteer activities.
+Our projects emerge from a solution-oriented as well as idealistic attitude, and are often initiated by volunteer activities.

-Individual donations make the continuity and independence of these activities for the public possible.
+Individual donations enable our continued work, keep us independent and support the sustainability of our efforts.
 Help us by donating today!